 Back to School Resources

-The March Newsletter has been posted to our website.
-Please take the time to read through it as it contains important information highlighting some important dates and links.
-To view the March Newsletter, click on the link below or under the “Our School” tab, click on “News” and then click on “Newsletters”.
+The May Newsletter has been posted!
+Please take the time to read through it as it contains important information highlighting some important events.
+To view the May Newsletter, click on the link below or under the “Our School” tab, click on “News” and then click on “Newsletters”.

 Healthy eating looks different for everyone.
 During this season of Lent, let us remember to share what we have with others and do acts of charity.